Premier League Champions (6)

 Al Shorta won every game they played in at the 1971 AFC Champions League, reaching the final where they refused to face an Israeli club in an act of humanity, morality and unity with Palestine.
 The team's withdrawal majorly contributed to Israel being expelled from the AFC and Al Shorta celebrated completing their mission of conquering Asia in style with an open-top bus parade in a jubilant Baghdad, greeted with headlines of "The Champions Return Home".

 The inaugural edition of the Arab Champions League was won by none other than Al Shorta after an historic 4-2 aggregate win over Lebanese side Al Nejmeh in the final at Al Shaab Stadium, meaning 'Al Qeetharah' could now boast Champions League heroics at both the Asian and Arab level (no other existing Iraqi club has won either tournament).

-You are free to copy texts, whether in whole or part, and pictures from this website provided that proper acknowledgement is given to www.alshorta.webs.com.
+You are free to copy texts, whether in whole or part, from this website provided that proper acknowledgement is given to www.alshorta.webs.com.